tonki486/es-theme-switch-jelos/README.md

-# Nintendo Switch Theme for EmulationStation on 480x320 displays
+# Nintendo Switch Theme for EmulationStation on smaller displays (480x320 and 640x480)
 Over the last few days I have been working on this theme further.
 I updated all the icons a few days ago and decided to update the rest of the theme.

-(Pictures Below)

-There are many changes in this newest version, including:

-- The Switch Theme no longer has two separate versions.
-As of this update, the light and dark variants have now been combined into one theme.
-The colors are toggleable via the theme.xml file.
-- Colors updated to match system
-- Selector bar has been added.
-Slim line next to selected game name.
-- Marquee is now centered under video

-Another big thing is the slimming down of the theme.
-Between the combination of light and dark colors and compression on the tiles, the whole theme is now under 5mb!
-Also, the memory needed is shrunken as well.
-You can get away with as little as 20mb of VRAM.
-Good news to those with full game sets and videos!

-Pictures
+Big Screen version can be found [here](https://drive.google.com/file/d/11dJp0853Fvu9UHS1tP2YIZBIfvChuaZh/view?usp=sharing)

 System View - Light and Dark

 ![https://i.imgur.com/aIRWDFB.png](https://i.imgur.com/aIRWDFB.png)

 # Fork notes - Jetup13
-- This fork was desgined for smaller displays that are around 480x320 (OGA, RGB10, RK2020, ect....)
+- This fork was desgined for smaller displays that are around 480x320 (OGA, RGB10, RK2020, ect....) or 640x480 (RG351V)
 - Added Gridview
 - Added more system images and renamed some names
 - Added a clock for supported emulationstation builds